A high order discontinuous Galerkin method for the recovery of the conductivity in Electrical Impedance Tomography: Numerical results

-The figure of true conductivity is shown in Fig. \ref{fig:true2}.
+The figure of true conductivity is shown in Figure \ref{fig:true2}.
 It contains two neighboring smooth blobs centered at (-0.7,0) and (0,0.7).
 We consider two levels of data noise $\varepsilon=0.1\%$ and $\varepsilon=1\%$ and numerical results are computed by MD-LDG with $P^2$ polynomial space on rectangular meshes.
-Figs. \ref{fig:e-3_2} and Figs. \ref{fig:e-2_2} show the computed conductivity with data noise $\varepsilon=0.1\%$ and $\varepsilon=1\%$ respectively.
-In both sets of figures, the mesh sizes are $16\times 16$, $32\times 32$ and $64\times 64$ from left to right.
+Figures \ref{fig:e-3_2} and \ref{fig:e-2_2} show the computed conductivity with data noise $\varepsilon=0.1\%$ and $\varepsilon=1\%$ respectively.
+In both sets of figures, the mesh sizes are $16\times 16$, $32\times 32$, and $64\times 64$ from left to right.
 From all the figures, we can see that the recoveries capture the location and shape of the two blobs very well.
-The two blobs are well captured and separated.
+The two blobs are well captured and separated. \xs{Our results using fewer DOF are also comparable to the results in Example 5.2 of \cite{Zou17} in terms of similar shape and height of the approximated conductivity.}